grimme-lab/qc2-teaching/doc/scf.rst

 Getting Input
 ~~~~~~~~~~~~~

-First we have to gather which information are important to perform a
+First, we have to gather which information is important to perform a
 Hartree-Fock calculation.
 We need to know about the molecular geometry.
 There are several ways
 to represent the geometry, the most simple is to use Cartesian coordinates